MicrosoftDocs/azure-docs/articles/storage/elastic-san/elastic-san-encryption-configure-customer-managed-keys-key-vault.md

 ---
-title: Configure Elastic SAN data encryption with customer-managed keys in Azure Key Vault
+title: Configure customer-managed keys-Azure Key Vault-Azure Elastic SAN Preview
 titleSuffix: Azure Elastic SAN
 description: Learn how to configure Azure Elastic SAN data encryption with customer-managed keys for an Elastic SAN volume group by using the Azure portal, PowerShell, or Azure CLI.
 Customer-managed keys are stored in an Azure key vault.
 services: storage